 This brand-new concert, featuring the music of Duke Ellington, Count Basie, and Charlie Parker, goes “behind the scenes” and breaks down musical elements into simple and understandable parts.
 J.S.
 Bach died in 1750, but was not recognized until almost a century later.
 Charles Christopher Parker (Bird) passed away in 1955.
 If history repeats itself it will be the year 2045 before the court of public opinion recognizes Charlie Parker.

 - American History through the lens of our national music: Jazz

 - Chord voicing, voice leading, tonality, the blues, Dorian minor, improvisation, and swing

 Students will participate in a drumming workshop that explores Afro-Indigenous rhythms of the Americas.
 The workshop focuses on a choice of Cumbia Chalupa and Bullerengue from Colombia and Maracatu from Brazil.
 Students first use body percussion to learn rhythms and songs, followed by application to drums, plus hand percussion.

 CANCELLED: Musical Theater Masterclass with Grammy-nominated Laura Osnes

 Grade Level: Middle/High School

-High School students will have the opportunity to observe and participate in a masterclass at the Hylton Center with Broadway’s Courtney Reed, who originated the role of Jasmine in Aladdin on Broadway.
+High School students will have the opportunity to observe and participate in a masterclass at the Hylton Center with Broadway’s Laura Osnes, who originated the role of Julia in Bandstand on Broadway.
+She was also seen on Broadway in Grease, South Pacific, Anything Goes, Bonnie and Clyde, and Cinderella.
 Student participants will be chosen at a later date for this free class.